Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 He uses these same concepts of what is above and below in the above verse.
 Conceptually we are to distinguish Him above all that is above or beneath, physical or spiritual.
 Nothing compares to Him; He is the true Holy one set apart and distinguished from all else.

-God also distinguishes between two things in this portion of scripture; these being those who hate Him and those who love Him.
+God also distinguishes between two things in this portion of Scripture; those who hate Him and those who love Him.

 I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments.